SpikeInterface/spikeinterface/doc/how_to/build_pipeline_with_dicts.rst

 When using ``SpikeInterface`` there are two phases.
 First, you should
 play: try to figure out any special steps or parameters you need to play with to get everything working with your data.
-Once your happy, you then need to build a sturdy, consistent pipeline to process all your ephys sessions.
+Once you're happy, you then need to build a sturdy, consistent pipeline to process all your ephys sessions.